processing/pr05-grant/README.md

 ### Deliverables and Project Legacy
 The pr05 projects must be open source and contributions should be made as PRs to the Processing Foundation repositories.
 We encourage applicants to think about how their project will support future developments.
 This includes, but is not limited to: documentation, developer experience, code commenting and reusability, CI/CD, tests, roadmaps, findings from research performed in the context of the project, etc.

+Full payment of the grant is contingent on complete and active participation in the program, including cohort meetings, town halls, regular meetings with mentors, and successful evaluations.

 ### Project Documentation